Chan Chan: Workers and people

 Chan Chan held many different types of workers and people.
-They lived in a classist society where there was a level of important on you, rulers and gods came first and servants can last.
+They lived in a classist society where rulers and gods came first and servants last.
 The city consisted of nobles, farmers, fishers, trader, servants, and many more.
 They had many craftsmen in the city who designed beautiful fabrics, pots, and ceramics.

 The chimú civilians had a belief that the sun created three eggs, gold for the ruler and the elite, silver was for the wives of the rulers and copper was for anyone else not in those two categories.
-The elite were the ones who lived in the citadels. the rest of the civilians lived in small home that doubled as their workshops.
+The elite lived in the citadels. the rest of the civilians lived in small homes that doubled as their workshops.

 Although they were an agriculture city, the Chimú people did excellent jobs on their pottery and textiles and is what they are most famous for.
-They designed many beautiful pieces of artwork, some of which is still around today.
+They designed many beautiful pieces of artwork, some of which are still around today.

 Religion and culture

 The Chimu have 10 citadels, but the Tschudi is the only one that tourists are allowed into.
-It is believed that Tschudi was built to honor the Chimú God of the sea "Ni".
+It is believed that Tschudi was built in honor of the Chimú God of the sea whose name in quingnam is unknown.
 This is believed because of the many ocean-related figures in the building.
 There was a pond in the middle of the building that was used for religious ceremonies, fertility, and even worshipping water.
 Something that the Chimu civilians worship very much is the ocean, they are directly next to the Pacific Ocean and get most of their food through it.
 They also relied very much on their irrigation system, so they believe that worshipping gods related to the ocean is important.

-The Chan Chan civilians supposedly spoke the language "Mochica".
+The Chan Chan civilians supposedly spoke the language "quingnam".
 Once the Inca took over this language was completely wiped out and is currently an extinct language.
-There's very little documented on the Mochica language. unfortunately, there is no way for us to confirm how this language could have sounded.
+There's very little documented on the quingnam language. unfortunately, there is no way for us to confirm how this language could have sounded.
 The Chimú civilian had no writing system where they documented their language.

 Not only did they not have a documented writing system for their language, but they also had no written system for writing up blueprints or recording measurements.
 If you look at a photo of Chan Chan, you will notice how all the buildings are built in a distinct order with space between them.
 Although there was no documentation it is possible and a theory that they kept records called Khipus much like the Inca.
 Khipus are detailed records that are systems with knotted cords.
 Khipus can also be used in situations to communicate information.